-Union representatives will on a daily basis sign in on the Agency sign in/sign out form (SSA-30), and sign out on the same form, when they depart from their official duty station.
-If a union representative is unable to sign in/out because he/she is off site on labor-management business, the union representative will notify the supervisor in advance and make arrangements with his/her supervisor to submit the SSA-30, on a daily basis if in an SSA facility or when they return to their officially assigned duty station if not in an SSA facility.
+Union representatives will use WebTA or equivalent on a daily basis.
+If a union representative is unable to use WebTA because he/she is off site on labor-management business, the union representative will notify the supervisor in advance and make arrangements with his/her supervisor to complete the required WebTA entries in advance.
+The union representatives will revise entries as necessary upon return to the official duty station to properly account for his/her time and attendance.